garycunningham89/fundamentalsdataanalysis/README.md

 # Input various codings, explanations and graphs.
 # Research Regression.
 # Compose regression learnings on Tips set and relevant workings.
-# Analyse tips set uniquely.
+# Analyse tips set uniquely with the help of seaborn documentation and various sources as below.
-# Complete the assignment to standard.
+# Complete the assignment to standard as outlined in the Assignment PDF attached.

 # Structure of the Assignment